zeroibc/my-mac-os/readme.md

 <img src="https://i.imgur.com/OumIZXF.png" width="600" alt="img">

 - It has a really great [community](http://www.alfredforum.com/) and very powerful [workflows](https://github.com/learn-anything/alfred-workflows) that you can use.
-- I also [wrote an article](https://medium.com/@NikitaVoloboev/writing-alfred-workflows-in-go-2a44f62dc432) on how anyone can start developing workflows of their own using Go language.
+- I [wrote an article](https://medium.com/@NikitaVoloboev/writing-alfred-workflows-in-go-2a44f62dc432) on how anyone can start developing workflows of their own using Go language.

 ### 2. [Karabiner](https://pqrs.org/osx/karabiner/)
 - One of the applications I cannot live without, allows me to bind any key that I want.
 I go over how I use the app in detail [here](https://wiki.nikitavoloboev.xyz/macOS/apps/karabiner/Karabiner.html).
 - Karabiner is the only reason I cannot upgrade my mac to Sierra as [Karabiner Elements](https://github.com/tekezo/Karabiner-Elements) still does not have the features I need.
-- I also map all the custom keybindings I made as a mind map [here](https://my.mindnode.com/c7EmmKvaxCyCEuTzcpkGB4MGeLpWdR8nsJK4rjDh#960.8,-2229.5,2).
+- I map all the custom keybindings I made as a mind map [here](https://my.mindnode.com/c7EmmKvaxCyCEuTzcpkGB4MGeLpWdR8nsJK4rjDh#960.8,-2229.5,2).
 Below is a small glimpse of that map.

 <img src="https://i.imgur.com/CyTXfKk.png" width="600" alt="img">